 Cards That Compete With the Freedom Rise

-- If you want a simple way to earn an increased 2% cash back on every purchase, check out the Citi Double Cash® Card.
+- If you want a simple way to earn 2% cash back on every purchase, check out the Citi Double Cash® Card.
 With this card, you'll earn 2% cash back on all spending, provided as 1% when you buy plus 1% as you pay.
 You'll also get a $200 cash-back bonus after you spend $1,500 on purchases in the first 6 months of account opening, and the card offers a 0% introductory APR on balance transfers for 18 months, then an APR of 18.24% - 28.24% (Variable).
 There is an intro balance transfer fee of 3% of each transfer (minimum $5) completed within the first 4 months of account opening.
 After that, your fee will be 5% of each transfer (minimum $5).
 Our Citi Double Cash review has further details.

-- Earn 5% on travel purchased through Chase Ultimate Rewards
+- Earn 5% on purchases through Chase Travel℠

-- Earn 3% on dining at restaurants, including takeout and eligible delivery services
+- Earn 3% on dining at restaurants

 - Earn 3% on drugstore purchases

-- Earn 1% on all other purchases
+- Earn 1.5% on all purchases

 - Earn 2% cash back on every purchase—1% when you buy and 1% when you pay.
 Plus, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 Citi cash rewards now also convert to ThankYou points at 1:1 ($10 = 100 ThankYou points).